SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

     - **tenant:** Set this to your testing or production tenant, as required.
 For more information, see [Tenant Provisioning](https://help.sap.com/viewer/4c392ae9f85b412cac24f5618fe7fc0a/SHIP/en-US/9001aa58037747b9a5dcd788bf67d237.html).
     - **baseUrl:** Replace the value shown in the example with the base URL of your Context-Driven Services environment.
     - **strategyProducts:** Set this value as shown in the example.
+    - **defaultCarouselViewportThreshold:** Commerce Cloud 1905.14 and 2005 introduced the ability to configure what percentage of the merchandising carousel needs to be in the viewport for carousel view events to be sent to CDS.
+If you are using a previous version of Commerce Cloud then you can use this setting to provide this functionality, however it will be applied to all carousels in the storefront, not on an individual carousel basis.
+If no value is provided then a default of 80% is used (i.e. 80% of the carousel needs to be in the viewport for view events to trigger).
     - **javascriptUrl:** Specify the URL of the Profile Tag version you wish to use.
 It is recommended that you use the URL for the latest version of Profile Tag (for example, `http://tag.static.us.context.cloud.sap/js/profile-tag.js`).
 For more information, see [Deciding Which Profile Tag Link to Use](https://help.sap.com/viewer/9e39964ec48c4335ad5d3d01f9d231fd/SHIP/en-US/2f49c91ca16344de951921e1be50c025.html) on the SAP Help Portal.
     - **configUrl:** Specify the URL of the Profile Tag configuration that you have created in Context-Driven Services.
 For more information, see [Profile Tag Overview](https://help.sap.com/viewer/9e39964ec48c4335ad5d3d01f9d231fd/SHIP/en-US/44cb2bd7706a48c6a3b915078d2c384d.html) on the SAP Help Portal.
     - **allowInsecureCookies:** This is an optional parameter (not show in the example above) that specifies whether Profile Tag should set insecure cookies.
 The default value is `false`.
 If you are running on HTTP, set this parameter to `true`.
 For example, if you are using a local back end, `allowInsecureCookies` must be set to `true`.
 In production, it should always be set to `false`.